mihirchronicles/mihirchronicles.github.io/content/notes/worshiping-agency.md

 They find tall orders of doing homework at school useless because what they learn is not relevant, and they have difficulty in connecting the dots on how lessons from school is going to be useful to them in real life.

 They feel the inertia, but they are constantly trying to go off-script.
 They are in their playground experimenting.
 They are asking all the hard questions.
 And those who are not fortunate enough are working.
 Both have something in common.
 Doing something useful is appreciated at a young age.
-The case in point—at 13 Steve Jobs had a summer job at Hewlett Packard.
+The case in point-at 13 Steve Jobs had a summer job at Hewlett Packard.

 People around these high agents including parents and teachers are enablers.
 The support system conceive the idea that they can contribute back in society as early as they want and permission isn't required from a responsible adult.
 Their contributions to society are validated by these people, so naturally their spirit of work ethic is elevated.

 This propels their innate curiosity of how the world operates.
 They start finding meaning in their work.
 The future is not so abstract anymore.
 And this is why school becomes meaningless.
-They downplay the reality portrayed by schools—4 years of high school, 4 years of college and off you go in the real-world for a job.
+They downplay the reality portrayed by schools-4 years of high school, 4 years of college and off you go in the real-world for a job.
 Theorizing the world for 8+ years as a young adult is painful.

 You learn from doing not the other way around.
 Learning is the consequence of doing.
 Those who realize this early bear the fruits early.